-The pass-through carport is part of the dramatic entry at the Liljestrand house in Honolulu.
+The soaring living room is a surprise after the low entry at the Liljestrand house in Honolulu.

-That’s the case with the very progressive Howard and Betty Liljestrand house in Honolulu of 1952, shown above with its circular driveway and drive-through carport (no awkward — and retrogressive! — backing out of a garage here) by the great modern Hawaiian architect Vladimir Ossipoff, which I visited.
+That’s the case with the very progressive Howard and Betty Liljestrand house in Honolulu of 1952, shown above with its circular driveway and drive-through carport (no awkward — and retrogressive! — backing out of a garage here) by the great modern Hawaiian architect Vladimir Ossipoff, which I have toured.
 It is one of the few modern houses listed on the National Register of Historic Places.
-Ossipoff designed some of Honolulu's most famous modern buildings like the Outrigger Canoe Club on Waikiki
+Ossipoff designed some of Honolulu's most famous modern buildings like the Outrigger Canoe Club on Waikiki, and Honolulu's IBM Building.

 The family is meticulously preserving it as part of the Liljestrand Foundation, which has an excellent website about the house, and Bob Liljestrand, one of the children, led our wonderfully informative tour.